 How to Get Started Woodworking.

-Woodworking is one of the best hobbies around and it will provide a lifetime of enjoyment... but for beginners, getting started can be frustrating.
-Please use this guide and get the basics you really need for an easy start.
+Woodworking is one of the best hobbies around, and it will provide a lifetime of enjoyment, but for beginners, getting started can be frustrating.
+Please use this guide and get the basics you need for a smooth start.

-Knowing how to get started woodworking begins with what you want to build--once you have a clear woodworking idea in mind, making it into reality is easier.
-So, what do you want to build.
+Knowing how to get started woodworking begins with what you want to make--once you have a clear woodworking idea in mind, bringing it into reality is easier.
+So, what do you want to build?

 A great way to get project ideas is to get a set of high-quality woodworking plans.
 There are a lot of plans available on the Internet.
 And of course, some are better than others.
-Be wary of free plans, remember you usually get what you pay for.
-Those “free” plans may end up costing you time and money because they may not mention everything you need.
-Many free and poor quality plans assume you have all of the tools and supplies on hand.
+Be wary of the word "free," remember what you pay for, is what you get.
+Those "free" plans may end up costing you time and money because they may not mention everything you need.
+Many free and low-quality patterns assume you have all of the tools and supplies on hand.